 The key here is to make sure you are working within your capabilities and combining your resources in a way to create more value for your current and future customer base.

 Remember, you are planning to move in snugly to the edge of chaos.
-One should not stand their very long without checking to make sure the right results are happening.
+One should not stand there very long without checking to make sure the right results are happening.
 Consider setting up a few focus groups or meet with current customers to get their feedback on this new offering.

 If you are bold enough, you might even consider sharing your idea with a competitor to gauge their reaction.
 If you have truly found the edge, they will not able to quickly replicate it.
 Their reaction to your new product could offer valuable insight.